 Most of these challenges have been largely alleviated through revolutionary technological advances such as remote cameras (Karanth et al. XX; Sharma et al. XX; O’Connell et al., 2011, Bischof et al., 2014) and non-invasive genetics (Beja‐Periera et al., 2009, Janecka et al., 2011) that allow sampling populations using a statistical framework that takes into consideration imperfect detection by estimating detection probability.

 Less than 2% of the global snow leopard range has ever been sampled using systematic camera trapping or genetic sampling for population estimation (SLSS 2014).
 A large part of this can be blamed on difficult terrain and the sparse densities of snow leopards in areas they inhabit (e.g. Jackson et al., 1995).
 It is only recently that technological advancements have made it possible to sample snow leopards using camera traps in study areas that are large enough for the purpose of robustly estimating and monitoring populations (Sharma et al., 2014).
-Yet, few studies have been conducted at scales that are large enough (e.g. several times animals’ home range sizes) to infer snow leopard population sizes or population dynamics without risking misinterpretations caused by small sampling areas (e.g. Williams et al. XX).
-Even then, most studies have used conventional capture recapture analyses that require ad hoc estimation of effective sampling area, and hence detection probability, and which may lead to inaccurate density estimates (ref.
+Yet, few studies have been conducted at scales that are large enough to infer snow leopard population sizes or population dynamics without risking misinterpretations caused by small sampling areas (e.g. Williams et al. XX).
+Most studies have used conventional capture recapture analyses that require ad hoc estimation of effective sampling area, thus leading to inaccurate estimation of density (ref.
 XX).
-It is only in the last one decade that Spatial Capture Recapture (SCR) methods have been developed to estimate wildlife population densities by modelling the inherent spatial nature of the sampling process and the populations being sampled (Borchers and Efford 2008; Royle and Young, 2008).
+It is only in the last one decade that Spatial Capture Recapture (SCR) methods have become available to estimate wildlife population densities by modelling the inherent spatial nature of the sampling process and the populations being sampled (Borchers and Efford 2008; Royle and Young, 2008).

 Spatial Capture Recapture (SCR) methods to estimate wildlife population density and size in were first introduced by Efford (2004), and have developed rapidly since (Borchers and Efford 2008; Royle and Young 2008; Sutherland and XX 2014).
 Royle et al. (2013) provided a detailed review and introduction to SCR methods, while Borchers and Fewster, (2016) provided an updated review and speculated on future developments.
 These developments have made it possible to estimate and monitor snow leopard populations, yet to-date, few studies have been conducted at scales large enough to provide reliable estimates of populations and their trends, let alone provide information about the spatial patterns of distribution of populations within or across landscapes.
+Sollman et al (2012) propose that spatial capture recapture models perform well with relatively smaller sampled areas as well, as long as they are similar or larger than the extent of individual movement during the study period.

-Snow leopards are known to have large home ranges of the order of 250-700 km2 in size (Johansson et al., 2016).
+Snow leopards are known to have large home ranges of the order of 80-700 km2 in size (Johansson et al., 2016).
 Studies indicate that they have strong spatial preferences to certain habitats where individual contiguous habitat patches can often be smaller than the known individual home range sizes.
-Inferences assuming ranging patterns around activity centres that do not take into account habitat types could lead to biases.
-Similarly, not accounting for variability in trap rates as a function of certain habitat characteristics may also result in biases.
+Inferences assuming uniform effective area of their range around activity centres without take into account habitat types could lead to biases especially in heterogeneous habitats.
+Effective area of range around activity patterns can be a surrogate for variability in trap rates as a function of certain habitat characteristics.
 Ranges might be exclusive for territorial individuals, but populations of large felids generally are constituted of territorial, transient and floater individuals from both sexes, with the latter two categories leading to large scale overlaps (Chundawat et al., 2016; Johansson et al., 2016).
 Density of a species on the other hand is often strongly correlated with the habitat quality and availability of prey.
 Analyses that assume constant density across large study areas can lead to spurious inferences in case density is inherently varying spatially.